jsiek/B522-PL-Foundations/Unification.lagda.md

    equal (`op ⦅ Ms ⦆ ≐ op' ⦅ Ls ⦆` and `op ≢ op'`), then we
    immediately have a contradction.

-2. Instead of using the lemma that substitution reflects unifiers, we instead of the lemma that substitution preserves unifiers.
+2. Instead of using the lemma that says substitution reflects unifiers, we use the lemma that says substitution preserves unifiers.

 ```
 private